armory/docs/content/en/armory-enterprise/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-28-0.md

 > Breaking changes are kept in this list for 3 minor versions from when the change is introduced.
 For example, a breaking change introduced in 2.21.0 appears in the list up to and including the 2.24.x releases.
 It would not appear on 2.25.x release notes.

+### Update kubernetes v2 provider accounts that use the aws-iam-authenticator

+**Impact**

+Any kubernetes v2 provider account that uses the aws-iam-authenticator needs to be updated to use client.authentication.k8s.io/v1beta1.

+**Introduced in**: Armory CD 2.28.0

 ### Update kubectl to 1.20

 **Impact**